kariukikinyanjui/ironic-outreachy-application/reports/bifrost_installation_report.md

 ## Challenge 2: The Global Routing Drop

 **The Problem**
-As the Bifrost playbook progressed to the repository cloning phase, the process suddelnly halted.
+As the Bifrost playbook progressed to the repository cloning phase, the process suddenly halted.
 The deployment script threw a fatal Git fetch error, terminating the playbook entirely.

 **The Investigation**
 Analyzing the Ansible JSON traceback revealed that the `git fetch` module failed with `Failed to connect to opendev.org port 443 after 2ms: Couldn't connect to server`.
 Further network tracing indicated that my ISP was actively dropping or resetting specific routing paths to OpenDev's infrastructure.